-The History Of Vineyard Church
+The History of Vineyard USA

-Blue Ridge Vineyard Church is part of a growing association of over 750 churches in forty-seven countries worldwide, including over 500 churches in the U.S. Vineyard Christian Fellowship began inauspiciously in 1974 as a young man named Kenn Gulliksen led a small fellowship of burned-out Christians in the Los Angeles area.
+Blue Ridge Vineyard Church is part of a growing association of over 750 churches in 47 countries worldwide, including over 500 churches in the United States.
+Vineyard Christian Fellowship began inauspiciously in 1974 as a young man named Kenn Gulliksen led a small fellowship of burned-out Christians in the Los Angeles area.
 Those first meetings included a large amount of singing and worshipping God in an attempt to experience him as a living, life-changing friend and not just as a theory, which had been the experience of all-too many in the group.

 Their little fellowship grew quickly as people got wind of the fresh work of God that seemed to be happening in their meetings.
-By 1982, when they began looking for someone who could give shape to this rapidly-expanding movement of now seven churches, they heard about a young pastor named John Wimber, who had been experiencing some remarkable things in his own right.
+By 1982, when they began looking for someone who could give shape to this rapidly expanding movement of now seven churches, they heard about a young pastor named John Wimber, who had been experiencing some remarkable things in his own right.
 A former professional musician, Wimber had moved into the ministry after experiencing some dramatic works of God.

 Vineyard churches have become known for helping people find a fresh experience of God in an informal, contemporary setting.
 Many Vineyard songs are sung worldwide, across many denominations, in keeping with a vision not only to build up Vineyard churches, but to bless and encourage as many churches and denominations as possible.
-Association of Vineyard Churches national website is: vineyardusa.org.